dpc168/Data-knowledge-feature-fusion-for-PPG-based-blood-pressure-prediction/README.md

 2.Handling_of_sex.py:
 Convert gender characteristics into binary code, with males encoded as 1 and females encoded as 0.
 3.DNN.py:
-Refining blood pressure prediction using a DNN model with DKF that includes baseline features.对加入基线特征的DKF用DNN模型进行血压预测 PPGs+BIFs:
+Refining blood pressure prediction using a DNN model with DKF that includes baseline features.
+PPGs+BIFs:
 Under the DNN framework, two types of blood pressure predictions are calculated for each sample: one based solely on DKF features, and the other combining DKF features with baseline features.
-在DNN框架下，分别计算各样本的两种血压预测值：一种仅基于DKF特征，另一种则结合了DKF特征与基线特征。